AlenaNik/chess-game/README.md

 Uppercase letters represent white figures, lowercase black. <br />
 Your turn is highlighted in green.
 Click to any cell to begin.
 If the figure is not green, you can't move it.<br />
 Blue highlight will show where the figure can move.<br />
+If you touch the figure, you have to move it, otherwise you lose turn. <br />

 Written in JavaScript (using FP approach: immutability, pure functions, avoid side effects, given the same input make the same output)
 ```